Consensys/quorum-examples/examples/5nodesRTGS/1-interacting-with-the-blockchain/readme.md

 3. Run `npm start`
 4. Open `index.html`
 5. Enter a Bank Contract address and press the button.
 The bank balance will be shown.

+Thanks to https://github.com/facuspagnuolo/ethereum-spiking from where I copied almost all the code.